dhilzyi/hianime-with-local-mpv/README.md

 A CLI Python tool for streaming anime from hianime.to using your local MPV player.
 Supports custom subtitle imports via Jimaku API—perfect for anime fans wanting a lightweight hianime MPV extension with multi-language subs and history tracking.

 ## Introduction
 This code was mostly written with AI assistance.
 I just gave the idea for what to build, then handled some code tweaks and cleanup.
-It's great for importing subtitles in other languages and using MPV extensions for hianime.
+It's great for people who want to importing subtitles in other languages and using MPV extensions for hianime.

 https://github.com/user-attachments/assets/f8ba7d32-9c6e-48d4-a386-70eb991b6da1